The Mandolin

 I've never played an instrument, but there seems to be a perfect storm of events and people that has led me to trying my hand at playing mandolin.

-My younger son Josh is 18 years old, and started playing guitar this past summer.
+In 2008, my younger son Josh was 18 years old, and started playing guitar the previous past summer.
 He's self teaching (the internet is good for this kind of stuff).
 He's playing an acoustic guitar, and recently added a hybrid... he's having a ball!
 The thought of playing along with him is very attractive.

 When I was ruminating over which instrument to attempt, I considered a guitar, but anyone who knows me, knows that I tend to do things just a little bit out of the norm... so the mandolin seems like a great place to start.